cloudscale-ch/ansible-collection-cloudscale/README.md

 ### Roles

-For existing Ansible roles, please also reference the full namespace, collection name, and modules name which used in tasks instead of just modules name.
+For existing Ansible roles, please also reference the full namespace, collection name, and modules name that are used in tasks instead of just modules name.

 ### Plugins

-To use a pluign, please reference the full namespace, collection name, and plugins name that you want to use:
+To use a plugin, please reference the full namespace, collection name, and plugins name that you want to use:

 ```yaml
 plugin: cloudscale_ch.cloud.<myplugin>